TheMaroonHatHacker/gnomeforpi/README.md

 Once it's finished, it will reboot, and you'll be faced with a login screen.
 Use the same credetials as above.

-NOTE: Click the cogwheel at the bottom left of the login screen to change to "GNOME on Xorg"
+NOTE: Click the cogwheel at the bottom left of the login screen to change to "GNOME on Xorg".
+In my expeirirence, it provides the best performance.

 Everything should be working now.
-You will need to disable animations in tweaks.
+Animations work, but they can be disabled in tweaks.

 Enjoy!